Anything Goes (Stage Production)

 Matt Zimmerman’s recording credits include The Greatest Musicals of the 20th Century, which also includes a track of Louise Gold singing I Get A Kick Out Of You, the opening number from Anything Goes.

-Autograph also did the sound for: Joseph and the Amazing Technicolor Dreamcoat (Touring Production), A Time To Start Living, Follies, and, Gypsy.
+Autograph also did the sound for: Joseph and the Amazing Technicolor Dreamcoat (Touring Production), A Time To Start Living, Follies, Gypsy, and, Candide In Concert.

 John Barrowman’s recording credits include Centre Stage Showtime!.

 Danielle Carson’s recording credits include The Great Musicals – Dashing Heroes, Blushing Maidens.